Thomas KimThomas Kim, Chair

 Trustee Bussey grew up in Colorado Springs and came to Adams State as a student-athlete in 1976.
 He felt fortunate to be a member of the Adams State basketball team for four years, learning so many life lessons from his time on the court.
 Trustee Bussey graduated with a Bachelor of Arts in business administration and psychology and continues to be thankful for small class sizes and outstanding professors who made themselves accessible.

-Trustee Bussey has been involved in the San Luis Valley community and continues to serve on the Board of Directors of San Luis Valley Federal Bank, the San Luis Valley Health Foundation Board, and the San Luis Valley Trout Unlimited Board.
+Trustee Bussey has been involved in the San Luis Valley community and continues to serve on the Board of Directors of San Luis Valley Federal Bank and the San Luis Valley Trout Unlimited Board.
 He and his wife Lorey, Class of 1980, have three adult daughters, two of whom are Adams State alumni, and four grandchildren.
 He loves to follow Adams State athletics, enjoys fly fishing, and has been working to master golf and pickleball, with mixed results.

 pgomez@adams.edu